shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 They tried the drums out on Mudrich’s hammer, finding that she can swing faster while under the influence of the drums.
 They tried other things, finding that it sped up Mudrich as long as she was synced to the beat first.

 Ersie tried to get the same effect, but no matter what she did, she couldn’t get it to work.
+Ersie growled at the drums.

 Mudrich shrugged.
 “Maybe you’re just bad.
 I’ve got the beat, and you don’t.”